Projected exponential methods for stiff dynamical low-rank approximation problems: Efficient implementation with Krylov subspace techniques

 Before going into the details of the new technique, let us introduce basic notions of Krylov spaces.
 Given a generic (sparse) matrix $S \in \Rmn$ and a (tall) matrix $X \in \Rnr$, we define three variants of (block) Krylov spaces:

-for a degree $k-1$ polynomial $q_{k-1}$ .
 An extended Krylov space requires that $S$ is invertible.
 For the construction of the rational Krylov space, one typically uses the factored polynomial $q_{k-1}(z) = (z-\rho_1) \cdots (z-\rho_{k-1})$.
-To ensure that $q_{k-1}(S)$ is invertible, the poles $\rho_1, \ldots, \rho_{k-1}$ have to be different from the eigenvalues of $S$.
+To ensure the invertibility of $q_{k-1}(S)$, the poles $\rho_1, \ldots, \rho_{k-1}$ have to be different from the eigenvalues of $S$.
 Observe that the poles are part of the definition of $R \mathcal{K}_k(S, X)$ and can be fixed from the start or adaptively during the iteration.
 We will focus on the former for simplicity.

 Computing orthonormal bases for these block Krylov spaces requires some care but can be done efficiently with the (rational) Arnoldi algorithm; we refer to \cite{berljafa2014rational} for a \textsc{Matlab} implementation.
 Good (and even optimal) choices of the poles are discussed in \cite{guttel2013rational}.